How Much Does It Cost to Plant a Tree?

-Cost to Plant a Tree: DIY vs. Hiring a Professional
+Planting a Tree: DIY vs. Hiring a Professional

 - DIY the project.
 Many homeowners purchase potted trees online or at garden centers and do the planting themselves.
 Just know that the tree may not live as long as a professionally planted one.

-Cost to Plant a Tree: Caring for a New Tree
+How to Care for a New Tree

 Planting trees is an investment in the landscape and a home’s value, but newly planted trees require special care to survive and thrive.
 The following tips can help new trees get off to a healthy start.

 - Add mulch around the base of the tree.
 A professional landscaper will usually create a ring of mulch around the base of a newly planted tree to direct water to the tree roots and shade the ground to reduce evaporation.
-A bag of mulch costs about $4 and will cover up to 8 square feet.

 - Keep the tree trimmed.
 Many young trees require staking and occasional trimming to develop an attractive shape.
 A brand-new tree may not need this, but it pays to have young trees inspected and trimmed annually to help them develop to their best potential.
-The cost to trim a tree under 30 feet ranges from $75 to $450.

-Questions to Ask About the Cost to Plant a Tree
+Questions to Ask About Planting a Tree

 While many homeowners opt to purchase and plant their own trees to save money, others prefer having a landscape company or tree-planting company plant the trees for them.
 Before hiring a landscaping or tree-planting company, it pays to ask a few questions.